Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: This is still in Poland?

-Jan: Yes, although shortly after that I came to England, and I started giving talks about feng shui to the Polish society (in Polish because my English wasn’t very good at that point).
-People didn’t know much about it at the time, and they were mainly interested in the health aspects – how geopathic stress can be a significant factor in causing cancer, for example.
+Jan: Yes, although shortly after that I came to England, and I started giving talks about feng shui to the Polish society (in Polish because my English wasn’t very good at that point) at the end of 80’s and beginning of 90s.
+People didn’t know much about it at the time, and they were mainly interested in the health aspects – how geopathic stress can be a significant factor in contributing to cancer, for example.
 And I started getting clients – and getting results.
 And then more and more clients.
 At one point I was doing three or four consultations a day.
 Some of them I did at a distance from plans, photos and videos – and then I started teaching feng shui and the videos came in handy for teaching purposes.

 Q: And I’ve seen your name on the Feng Shui Journal too, haven’t I?